dt665m/dotfiles/README.md

      5 I trust ultimately <--
 ```

-## NeoVim Details
+## NeoVim Fixing

-- Look at kickstart.nvim to clean up the configuration a bit (good modern template)
-- lazyvim might also be another tool to look at
+- catppuccin background black making things unreadable
+- find a use case for <leader><space>
+- add the 100line line
+- figure out how to disable spellchecking or at least be able to use it
+- snippets are making things weird sometimes (like the next line skips)

 ## TODO
 - Linuxify the installer with the following strategy